jonasjohansson/11.igem.se/pages/wiki/project/contribution.md

 ### Restriction cloning of AraC3-BBa_K611059

 After performing overnight cultures with TOP10 C3- BBa_K611059 plate and TOP 10 AraC3 plate, we purified the plasmid and measured the concentration using a nanodrop.
 Hereafter, we proceeded with digestion.
 Because the size of biobrick BBa_K611059 is similar to that of the C3 vector, we needed a way other than size to separate the digestion products.
 For that, we used the SacI enzyme, which cut the C3 vector in the middle, allowing us to separate the final product by size in an agarose gel.

 Therefore, we performed 2 separate digestions.
 The first was a single digestion 1 µg C3-BBa_K611059 with SacI, 15 minutes at 37 degrees.

-### Restriction cloning of AraC3-BBa_K611059

-After performing overnight cultures with TOP10 C3- BBa_K611059 plate and TOP 10 AraC3 plate, we purified the plasmid and measured the concentration using a nano drop.
-After this, we proceeded with digestion.
-Because the size of biobrick BBa_K611059 is similar to that of C3 vector, we needed a way other than size to separate the digestion products.
-For that, we used SacI enzyme, that cut the C3 vector in the middle, allowing us to separate the final product by size in an agarose gel.

-Therefore, we performed 2 separate digestions.
-The first was a single digestion 1 µg C3-BBa_K611059 with SacI, 15 minutes at 37 degrees.